What is a VPN and why is it important?

 After you have initially set up the VPN on your computer, both the portal and username are saved so you will only need to type in your myNEU password to connect.
 Click on the GlobalProtect icon in your system tray (Windows) or taskbar (Mac) and then select Connect from the drop down menu.
 For detailed information, including using a VPN on a mobile device, please see the Setup and Connection How To’s.

 When I open the client from the Start menu on windows, it disconnects – how do I stop that?

 While you are connected to the VPN, always open the client by right-clicking the globe icon in the taskbar.
 Opening it from the Start menu will disconnect the client and end your session.

-When does the old VPN client (Cisco AnyConnect) retire?
+When did the old VPN client Cisco AnyConnect (remote.neu.edu) retire?

-The old VPN will be retired on March 7, 2015.
+The old VPN was retired on March 7, 2015.
 If you need to use the VPN, please see Setup and Connection How To’s for the new VPN GlobalProtect.

 - Apple Remote Desktop

 - Jump Desktop